Hkitimana/MS1-Portfolio/README.md

 I have however provided a link to download and view my CV for those wanting to know more about me and my previous experiences.

-Screenshot of final website on different screens: (add link to images)
+Screenshot of final website on different screens:

+ [Websitemockup] (assets/images/Final-website-mockup.png)

 ---